Skip to content

 What information do you need to add a new OS?

-Please open a feature request in the community forum and provide the output of Discovery, Poller, and Snmpwalk as separate non-expiring https://p.libren.ms/ links :
+Open a feature request in the community forum.
+Supply the output of Discovery, Poller, and snmpwalk as separate pastebin links.
+The links must not expire.
+We recommend https://paste.rs/ or https://paste.sh/.

-These commands will automatically upload the data to LibreNMS servers.
+These commands upload the data to the https://paste.rs/ servers.
+You can use another service.

-You can use the links provided by these commands within the community post.
+Put the links from these commands into your community post.

 What can I do to help?

-• Web UI, a new look and feel has been adopted but we are not finished by any stretch of the imagination.
-Make suggestions, find and fix bugs, update the design / layout.
+• Web interface.
+The new look and feel is not complete.
+Make suggestions, find and correct bugs, and update the design and the layout.

-• Be nice, this is the foundation of this project.
+• Be nice.
+This is the foundation of this project.
 We expect everyone to be nice.
-People will fall out, people will disagree but please do it so in a respectable way.
+People disagree, but they must do so with respect.

 How can I test another users branch?